 —AudioQuest DragonFly Red— optical input—Spotify 320 kbps

-Now this is where things get interesting.
+Now, this is where things get interesting.
 As the Dragonfly Red acts as both the DAC and Amp, the sound actually sounds meatier and has enhanced depth and bass.
-Once again, you will hear and feel the difference when played with the same volume.
-The iRoar Go’s loudness is increased yet again but retain the quality of the music.
+Once again, you will hear and feel the difference when playing with the same volume.
+The iRoar Go’s loudness is increased yet again but retains the quality of the music.
 This is when I would close my eyes to just appreciate and enjoy the music.
 It’s not really a high audiophile quality, but for a budget audiophile, this combination is more than enough!

 —AudioQuest DragonFly Red— optical input—flac 16bit CD files

 Music heaven for me.
 Period.
 The sound quality just improves notably from the Spotify version.
-Bass thumps harder and with better control, the mid and vocal are crystal clear and the treble is just rightly controlled.
+Bass thumps harder and with better control, the mid and vocals are crystal clear and the treble is just rightly controlled.
 I’m blown away by this result as I typed this.
 This is definitely one of the best ways to maximise the potential of iRoar Go audio capability!
-You will need get decent DAC/Amp and good source files of at least 16bit flac/wav to enjoy it.
+You will need to get decent DAC/Amp and good source files of at least 16bit FLAC/WAV to enjoy it.

 —iBasso DX90— optical input—flac 16 bit CD files